Essential Glow Moisturizer SPF 30 Sun Protection

 • SPF 100 blocks 99%

-However, looking at it another way:
+Looking at it another way:

-• SPF 30 lets about 3% (1/30th) of UVB rays through
+• SPF 30 lets about 3% of UVB rays through

-• SPF 50 only allows about 2% (1/50th) through
+• SPF 50 only allows about 2%

-How long does Factor 30 last?
+How long does SPF 50 last?

-• 1 hour at 9:00 am
+• 1 hour at 9 AM

-• 15 minutes at 1:00 pm
+• 15 minutes at 1 PM

-• 1 minute at 1:00 pm at high altitude with reflecting snow
+• 1 minute at 1 PM at high altitude with reflecting snow

-What SPF do I need?
+What SPF strength do I need?

-Finding the SPF rating that's best for your skin really depends on how long it takes for your skin to change colour (to a red, tanned or deeper skin tone) when exposed to UV light without sun protection.
-Once you have that timing down – and you want to estimate rather than test – multiply that number by the SPF rating to get a baseline of the amount of time your chosen sun cream will protect the skin under normal conditions.
+It depends how long it takes for your skin to change colour (to a red, tanned or deeper skin tone) in unprotected sun exposure.
+Figure that out by estimation, rather than experimenting with exposure and multiply that time by the SPF rating.
+This will get a baseline for how long your chosen sun cream can protect your skin under normal conditions.

 Another great way of enhancing whichever SPF you choose to use is by adding an antioxidant-rich product into your routine.
 One ingredient to look out for is coffee-fruit extract.
 This ingredient contains antioxidant compounds known as chlorogenic acids that can reduce the visible effects of sun exposure by stopping the cascade of the redness-triggering damage that UV light causes.
-Find coffee fruit extract in our skin-refining serum, the DEFENSE Antioxidant Pore Purifier.

 The bottom line is when you know you’ll be outside for longer than usual or when the sun is more intense in your neighbourhood, opt for higher SPF ratings of at least 30 and reapply every 2 hours.
 Now that you know how the SPF rating in sunscreen works, check out our top tips on sun protection.